sx-bet/sx-bet-api-docs/source/includes/_orders.md

 To fill orders on sx.bet via the API, make sure you first enable betting by following the steps [here](#enabling-betting)

 <aside class="notice">
-Your assets must be on Polygon to place bets.
+Your assets must be on SX Network to place bets.
 </aside>

 <aside class="notice">
-Ensure you use the <code>chainId</code> of Polygon, not the <code>chainId</code> of ETH mainnet.
+Ensure you use the <code>chainId</code> of SX Network, not the <code>chainId</code> of ETH mainnet or Polygon.
 </aside>

 ### HTTP Request